techlore/go-incognito/Scripts/Section 6/4_ Anonymization _ Pseudonymization.md

 Now, Roger needs a form of communication, and this will vary depending on what service he’s trying to access.
 If it’s an online survey, he’ll need an email.
-If it’s Facebook, maybe also a phone number.
+If it’s Google, maybe also a phone number.
 He needs to form a communication method that isn’t tied to him.
 We’ve previously covered services in the course like tempmail, guerillamail, freephonenum, inumbr, burner, and shuffle.